setrar/akka-clojure/README.markdown

 In some cases, it is desirable to carry state between invocations of the actor's receive callback.
 You can use 'stateful-actor' in these cases and provide a second parameter to the callback.
+The result of this callback will become the state on the next invocation.
 For example,

 ```clojure
 (let [a (stateful-actor (fn [msg count]